kipcole9/calendrical/README.md

   that is idependent of any specific calendar.
 As a result libraries such as `Calendrical` can implement different calendars and calendar calculations in a conformant way.

-  Calendrical implements:
+  `Calendrical` implements:

   * K-Day calculations in `Calendrical.Kday`

   * Julian Day conversion in `Calendrical.JulianDay`.
 Note this is not the same thing as the Julian calendar.

+  * Contemporary calendars:

-  * A calendar `Calendrical.Calendar.Gregorian` that is largely the same as the standard Elixir `Calendar.ISO`.
+    * `Calendrical.Calendar.Gregorian` that is largely the same as the standard Elixir `Calendar.ISO`.
 The standard should be preferred
+    * `Calendrical.Calendar.Persian` that implements the Arithmetic Persian calendar

   *  Several calendars of primarily historic usage: